jnikula/hawkmoth/doc/syntax.rst

 Syntax
 ======

-For the :ref:`Hawkmoth autodoc directives <directives>` to work, the C source code must be documented using specific documentation comment style, and the comments must follow reStructuredText markup.
+For the :ref:`Hawkmoth autodoc directives <directives>` to work, the C or C++ source code must be documented using specific documentation comment style, and the comments must follow reStructuredText markup.

 Optionally, the syntax may be :ref:`extended <extending-the-syntax>` to support e.g. Javadoc and Napoleon style comments.